-The Office of Curricular Technologies helps members of the Grinnell faculty integrate compelling curricular tools and technology into the classroom.
-In addition to extensive on-campus expertise and technologies, the office collaborates with other academic resource centers to meet the needs of faculty members and students.
+The Instructional Technologists help members of the Grinnell faculty integrate compelling curricular tools and technology into the classroom.
+In addition to providing extensive on-campus expertise, they collaborate with the academic resource centers to meet the needs of faculty members and students.

 With the explosion of online channels like Twitter and text messaging, written communication has become more immediate and, in many cases, abbreviated.
 Despite this trend, there is still a vital need for people in all fields to know how to write well.

 Grinnell takes an encompassing approach to the teaching of writing.
 The College stands apart from many similar institutions in requiring every tenure-track professor – including mathematicians, sculptors and chemists – to teach writing as part of a first-year tutorial.